dmyers87/camunda-message-streaming/README.md

+## Camunda Message Streaming

-Allows BPMN designers to declaratively define what values, from an incoming JSON based message, will be used to correlate to a Process or a Process Instance (e.g. Execution).
+This library allows BPMN designers to declaratively define what values, from an incoming JSON based message, will be used to correlate to a Process or a Process Instance (e.g. Execution).
 Message values are evaluated at runtime using JSON Path expressions which are stored within the BPMN.

 The following Message Events are supported:
 =====